shubh7727am/Inno.Ai/Logo_Design/README.md

 - Converted to json format via bodymovin plugin
 - Will be used for splash screen

 ## Conclusion
 This logo is a visual representation of interdisciplinary technological advancements, symbolizing the seamless integration of AI, IoT, and innovation.
 It is designed to inspire and resonate with individuals and organizations working in cutting-edge tech fields.

 -----------------------------Raw resources "Designed by Freepik" --------------------------

+# Design and Animation by - SHUBHAM CHOUDHARY